 Related to build quality material, in the past, celluloid balls used to be standard for table tennis matches but now plastic balls are used and you can identify plastic balls with 40+ keyword written on the ball.
 The game has changed drastically after changing from celluloid to plastic balls and is now much more physical compared to before.

 Let’s take a look at different star balls qualities and characteristics.

-1 star balls are cheaper and 3 star balls are costly.
-Generally you will find the 3 star balls almost 4-5 times the price of a 1 star ball.
+1 star balls are significantly cheaper and 3 star balls which are costly because of the quality.
+Generally you will find the 3 star balls almost 3-5 times the price of a 1 star ball.
 That’s a very big difference in price.

 3 star balls are having better durability than 1 star balls but the cost does compensate for less durability for 1 star balls.

-The material for 1 star and 3 star is usually the same.
+The material for 1 star and 3 star balls is usually the same.
 Most of the manufacturers discard the uneven balls to lower stars.
 However some manufacturers use a heavier quality plastic for 3 star balls.
-It is interesting that you can get a different quality of ball depending on which brand.
+It is also interesting that you can get a different quality of ball depending on the manufacturing brand.

 With a 1 star ball, you will see a slow and less spinny game.
-The bounce would be lower which would result in less rallies but with 3 star balls, you will see a high bounce and thus more rallies with lots of spin.
+The bounce would be lower which would result in less rallies.
+The shots and blocks will be having comparatively less bounce.
+But with 3 star balls, you will see a higher and consistent bounce and thus will results in high quality game with more rallies and lots of spin.

-Dragon Balls are 1 star to 7 stars balls but table tennis balls are from 1 star to 3 stars 🙂
+Fun Fact: Dragon Balls are 1 star to 7 stars balls but table tennis balls are from 1 star to 3 stars 🙂

 If you are playing for recreational purpose, then just go with 1 star balls and have fun.
 It will be cost effective and an entertaining experience.
-However, if you are a professional, then you already know which star table tennis ball you need to use. ;)
+However, if you are a serious ping pong player, then you already know which star table tennis ball you need to use. ;)